CDK8S simple deployment

 The Orbits CDK8S integration adds a model-driven orchestration layer, making CDK8S fully operational in automated workflows.

-from Orbits, you gain:
+With Cdk8sAgent from Orbits, you gain:

-- Programmatic deployment of your CDK8S charts
+- Programmatic deployment of your CDK8S charts;

-- Automatic rollback in case of deployment failure
+- Automatic rollback in case of deployment failure;

-- Pruning of obsolete resources removed from your charts
+- Pruning of obsolete resources removed from your charts;

-- Output support to expose selected resource values for use in other stacks or systems
+- Output support to expose selected resource values for use in other stacks or systems;

-- Fully customizable model-driven orchestrator
+- Fully customizable model-driven orchestrator.

 Beyond deployment, Orbits enables you to: